nohren/car-hacking-junsun-v1-pro/README.md

 This is the place is where you can flash new firmware.

 1. 🔋 5V Signal - First things first, the 4pin connector ⬅️ needs to recieve 5V .
+The headunit will not budge without it.
+We will need a **USB A male to USB A female 4pin**.
+   Weird findings

-Your headunit will not budge without it.
-Notice **I did not** say the 4pin connected ➡️ needs to send 5V (normal charging operation).
-In order to do this, you will need a **USB A male to USB A female 4pin**.
-I learned the hard way that USB A female to female **will not** transmit 5V signal and a USB male to USB male will transmit even though sometimes it won't.
-Yes you read that right.
-I spent the better part of 2 hours poking things with a multimeter diagnosing why 5V signal was so hard to get working.
-I found a usb A male to male that should supposedly transmit 5V but even that did not transmit the 5V signal!!! 🤯.
-Apparently some cables are meant for data only and remove the power on for safety reasons.
-To fix things for today, I took the 4pin that came with the radio, I cut off the USB A female head, and spliced the line onto a USB A male head.
+- USB A female to female did not transmit 5V signal from USB A male to USB A male.
+Perhaps those cables were funny.
+I spent the better part of 2 hours poking things with a multimeter diagnosing why 5V signal was so hard to get working 🤯.
+Apparently some cables are meant for data only and remove the power for safety reasons.
+- To fix things for today, I took the 4pin that came with the radio, I cut off the USB A female head, and spliced the line onto a USB A male head.
 Voila, Houston we have liftoff 🔋.

 2. Once 5V is hitting the unit, we are good to proceed to the next step.
 Cycling 12v power.
 First use a paper clip to depress **RST** for 2 seconds while keeping ignition in the **OFF** position.
 This makes sure the unit powers off.
 Now with the key in the ignition turn from **OFF** to **ACC** for $<=0.5$ seconds and back to **OFF**.
 Do this 2 to 3 times and the display will no longer light up.
 You should see that the buttons now flash white every 10 seconds or so.
 Welcome to the boot loop.
 BTW OFF is actually LOW voltage.
 This is why the system stays on for a period of time, even without the keys in the ignition.
 Embedded systems, am I right? 🤖
 3. Look for a SIN.
 Since I was emulating Linux, I first recieved these signals on my macbook pro.